hindahajjam/hind-ahajjam/README.md

 ## 📋 What I am up to

-- Doing an internship in Data Science @ Ewattch

 - Working on my portfolio website
+- Looking to collaborate on different projects...

 ## 🔗 Connect with me

 -  <a href = "https://www.linkedin.com/in/hind-ahajjam/">LinkedIn</a>